Crousus/senty-kafka/README.md

 # How to Run

-First, start docker container from `/docker`:

-`docker-compose -f docker-compose.yml up --build`
+First, start docker container from `/docker`: `docker-compose -f docker-compose.yml up --build`

+Add an environment variable to the `ScraperApplication` configuration in
+IntelliJ: `API-KEY=[YOUR-API-KEY]`

 Then, run the following services from IntelliJ: